RichardKelley/dendron/docs/3_tutorial_llm_conditional.md

 ## Defining a Single Turn in the Conversation

 As in Part 2, we will define a turn in the chat as consisting of speaking, thinking, and listening.
-Since most of the details are the same as in previous tutorials, we show all of the code while our commentary focuses primarily on differences from previous parts of the tutorial.
+Since most of the details are the same as in previous tutorials, we show all the code while our commentary focuses primarily on differences from previous parts of the tutorial.

 ### The Speech Sequence